Overview

 {if $blockData.html_include.select_html_content != ""} {include 'content:'|cat:$blockData.html_include.select_html_content} {/if}

-condition preemptively sets the expectation of default HTML content selection being null - The
+condition preemptively sets the expectation of default HTML content selection being null.
+The cat:

 {include "content:{$blockData.include_key.htmlinclude|default:'html_default'}"}